Free DownloadHow to choose an HR software system in 2023: A complete guide

-In a post-pandemic world, keeping remote employees engaged, productive and well trained is crucial, and training and professional development are key to the employee experience.
+In a pandemic-impacted world, keeping remote employees engaged, productive and well trained is crucial, and training and professional development are key to the employee experience.
 Two software choices -- the learning management system and the learning experience platform -- can help, albeit in different ways.

 For years, companies' only option was an LMS to run training and educational programs.
-Now, thanks to the recent focus on employee experience, HR has another choice, an LXP.
+Now, thanks to the recent focus on employee experience, HR has another choice: an LXP.

 "What's happening now is people are thinking more about [employee] experience, and that's filtered down to the learning environment," said Mark Vickers, chief research analyst at HR.com.
 "People aren't just interested in employee experience, but learner experience, and this has become one of the primary priorities of L&D [learning and development]."